swiftlang/swift-evolution/proposals/0192-non-exhaustive-enums.md

 }
 ```

 This switch handles all *known* patterns, but still doesn't account for the possibility of a new enum case when the second tuple element is `true`.
-This should be an error in Swift 5 and a warning in Swift 4, like the first example.
+This should result in a warning in Swift 5, like the first example.

-### `unknown` cases
+### `@unknown`

 The downside of using a `default` case is that the compiler can no longer alert a developer that a particular enum has elements that aren't explicitly handled in the `switch`.
-To remedy this, `switch` will be augmented with a new kind of case, spelled `unknown`.
+To remedy this, switch cases will gain a new attribute, `@unknown`.

 ```swift
 switch excuse {